-As of Friday evening, March 13, 2020, The Art Gallery and John Young Museum of Art at UHM will be closed to the public until further notice.
-The Commons Gallery exhibitions will be viewable from outside.
+As of Friday evening, March 13, 2020, The Art Gallery, the Commons Gallery, and John Young Museum of Art at UHM will be closed to the public until further notice.
 Public events associated with our exhibitions have been cancelled until further notice.
 We believe that this is the best decision in order to protect the health and safety of our staff and visitors and to support local, national, and international efforts to contain the spread of COVID-19.

 Thank you for your understanding and support.
 We will announce our re-opening and look forward to your visit.